Ben-Tay/Git/Data Structures & Algo/src/Module 3/Queues.md

 #### Dequeuing
 * Front index is the one that shifts right/increments, whilst back index stays at 0
 * Size decrements at the same time
+* Edge case: `if front variable is last index of backingArray and there is an element at the index`, what does front variabnle be after call dequeue => make it front index = 0

+## Useful Tips
+  How do we access the most recently enqueued element?
+How do we access the next element to be dequeued?
+Assume that you have access to the backingArray, a front variable that keeps track of the index of the next element to be dequeued, and a size variable that keeps track of the number of elements in your ArrayQueue.
+  * Enqueue at `front + size` % array.length
+  * Suppose you dequeued, front index moves from ` 0 to 1`  and size decrements
+  * Lets say given dequeued size of 7, we would enqueue at `front (1) + size(7)` % `array.length` where array.length remains same as before dequeueing

+  How would we track then if only had back variable?
+  * Next element to be enqueued = `back index + 1`
+  * Next element to be dequeued = `array.length % size`
+  * note that array.length remains same even after dequeue operation

 #### Locality of reference
 NOTE that whilst Big-(O) provides a sense of efficiency, it may not be true due to `spatial locality`